lfeq/My-Tools/README.md

 You can create a GitHub repository with just one click, as this button creates the `.gitignore` and runs `git init` command.
 I just have to add it to a new repo.

+## Change Semantic Versioning with One Click

+I added a submenu to the `Tools` menu that lets me change the semantic versioning of the project with just one click.
+This is useful when I want to change the version of the project and I don't want to go to the project settings and change it manually.